 Education is the single most important community service provided by the Town of Halifax.
 Halifax is a member of the Windham Southwest Supervisory Union.
 Students from Halifax attend the Halifax Elementary School located in the village of West Halifax for kindergarten through 8th grade.
 Students in grades 9 through 12 are allowed to choose which secondary school they wish to attend.
-Regional secondary schools include those in Wilmington, Whitingham, Brattleboro, Greenfield, as well as private schools in Vermont and Massachusetts.
-Local bus service is provided to students who attend Halifax Elementary School and the Wilmington and Whitingham High Schools.
+Regional secondary schools include those in Wilmington and Whitingham (which merged into the Twin Valley School and shall be housed in Whitingham starting in the 2014 school year), Brattleboro, Greenfield, as well as private schools in Vermont and Massachusetts.
+Local bus service is provided to students who attend Halifax Elementary School and the Twin Valley High School.